 This is a classic example of inertia: an astonishing lack of enthusiasm and unwillingness at least try to solve a problem, complemented with a disdain for evidence that may go against the good intentions or some pre-determined outcome targets behind programs (e.g. see “Development Projects and Economic Networks: Lessons from Rural Gambia“).
 The recent internal row within the World Bank, in which its research staffs were allegedly not allowed to publicise a working paper revealing that foreign aid may have accidentally led to increased deposits put into international financial havens by recipient countries (“Elite Capture of Foreign Aid: Evidence from Offshore Bank Accounts”), is an example of which researchers engaging with the policy world have to constantly justify themselves for their pursuit of evidence and truth.

 Surely, data deprivation is very common in countries where the informal sector occupies a large share of the economy.
 But again, that should not be an excuse to not do anything about it.
-No matter how one large of a commitment and tedious primary data collection can be, we need to invest in it.
+No matter how one large of a commitment and tedious primary data collection can be, we need to invest more in it: not just in terms of channeling more funding but also to get our own hands dirtier by spending more time in the field.
 There is so much untapped social and economic potential in the way that development policies, through better designs and evaluation, can make greater and more tangible impacts on people’s livelihoods.

 A program to stimulate local economic development in rural Indonesia and Timor-Leste was already undergoing implementation before I had arrived.
 The program is small by scale, comprising three villages in the border areas of both countries.
 However, basic figures put up against measurable indicators to prove the ongoing progress of the program were missing.
 No baseline survey had been conducted either prior to implementation.
 Surprisingly, there were no planned activities or funding allocated to field data collection, either by the program implementers themselves or by some “outsourced” experts, for the entire program duration spanning several years.
 They must initially have intended to rely on anecdotal individual success stories reported by some field staff, regardless of levels of objectivity in their reporting.
 Nevertheless, this happened to be the perfect situation to apply the mindset of a plumber in order to scrutinise the program implementation.